Extra-2-Dew/ArchipelagoRandomizer/README.md

 * All Optional Hidden Caves
 * All chests and keys in the main eight dungeons
 * All chests in the 15 main Portal Worlds (optional)
+* All chests and keys in the four secret dungeons (optional)
+* All cards and keys in the five Dreamworld dungeons (optional)
 * Certain SUPER SECRET LOCATIONS (optional)

 ## What is the goal of the randomizer?

+There are three possible goals:
-Currently, the only goal is Raft Quest, which requires that you obtain all eight Raft Pieces and return to Fluffy Fields to escape the island.
-Other goals will be added in the future.
+* Raft Quest: Simply find the 8 Raft Pieces and escape the island.
+* Queen of Adventure: Find the 8 Raft Pieces, but before you can escape the island, you must also defeat Simulacrum and take her Big Ol' Bag of Loot.
+* Queen of Dreams: Find a Raft Piece to enter the Dreamworld and complete all five Dreamworld dungeons.
+This will let you escape the island.

 ## Installation

-1. Download the latest version of [ModCore](https://github.com/Extra-2-Dew/ModCore) along with its dependencies.
+1. Download the latest version of [ModCore](https://github.com/Extra-2-Dew/ModCore) along with Bepinex.
+Details are in their Readmes.
 2. Download the latest release (the zip file) from the [Releases page](https://github.com/Extra-2-Dew/ArchipelagoRandomizer/releases).
 3. Unzip the release and drop it into your Bepinex plugins folder.